michaelpetersubc/cetc/2020/conference_program.md

 Yuk-fai Fong (The University of Hong Kong), Xiaoxiao Hu (Wuhan University), Xiaoxuan Meng (The University of Hong Kong), Yimeng Zhang* (The University of Hong Kong)

 ## May 9th
+All listed times are in Pacific Standard Time zone (PST).

 ### Session A: 7am - 9:40am
 #### Moderator: Shunya Noda